New Zealand Extends ‘Active Investor Plus Visa Scheme’ with Two New Streams

 Overview of the Active Investor Plus Visa

-The Active Investor Plus Visa is available to applicants ready to invest heavily in New Zealand’s economy.
+The Active Investor Plus Visa is available to applicants who are prepared to make substantial investments in New Zealand’s economy.
 Residents gain residency and subsequently permanent residency through investment in qualifying assets.
-Existing program updates are signs that the government values investors who have the potential to have a welcome influence on economic Growth in the country.
+Existing program updates are a sign that the government values investors who have the potential to positively influence the country’s economic growth.

 Introduction of Two New Investment Classes